 Pothos are very easy plants.
 They are tolerant of low light conditions and erratic watering.
 Your biggest chore will be keeping the vines from taking over.

 - Soil: Pothos prefer a slightly acidic soil, but any well-draining potting mix will suffice.

 - Water: Pothos like to have their soil dry out completely between waterings.
 If left continually in damp soil, the roots will rot.
 Let the plant tell you when to water.
 When it starts to droop, it needs a good drink.
 Don’t wait until the leaves start to shrivel or you will lose some leaves.
-Unlike the general rule of watering deeply and infrequently, I have found my pothos grow best if I give them a splash of water whenever they start to droop.

 - Fertilize: Pothos aren’t heavy feeders, but since there are no nutrients in most potting soils, feed monthly to bi-monthly, with any balanced houseplant fertilizer.

 - Pruning: No pruning is required, but it can be done to shape or control the size of your plant.
 Cut back to a leaf that is about 2 inches from the base of the plant, to keep new growth coming in.

 - Re-Potting: Eventually your pothos will become pot bound.
 When the leaves droop, no matter how much or often you water them, the roots have probably filled the pot.
 Carefully lift the plant and check if that is the problem.
 When the plant has reached this stage, you can re-pot in a container one or two sizes larger, with fresh soil.
 It helps to trim the plant back at this time also.
 If you don’t want a larger plant, you can try dividing the plant or simply take some cuttings and start over.